clemson-cal/sailfish/tutorial/03-configuration.md

     forcing: Forcing = None
 ```

-Several of these items refer to configuration sub-classes, for example
+Several of the class attributes refer to configuration sub-classes, for
-`Driver`, `Physics`, and `Strategy`.
-These are classes you can also find in
+example `Driver`, `Physics`, and `Strategy`.
+You can also find these classes
-the `config` module.
+in the `config` module.
 You can figure out everything about the possible code
 configurations by reading the source code of that module.

 Configuration data you supply through JSON files, presets, checkpoints, or
-command line flags, is first packed into a Python dictionary, and then
+command line flags is first packed into a Python dictionary, and then
 converted to a `Sailfish` struct and validated.
 The mapping of a Python
 dictionary to the `Sailfish` class is pretty self-explanatory.
-Be aware that
+It is allowable
-it is allowable to use either dot-syntax in the dictionary keys, or nested
+to use either dot-syntax in the dictionary keys, or nested dictionaries, i.e.
-dictionaries.
-The following two JSON configuration files are equivalent.
+the following two JSON configuration files are equivalent:

-##### Using nested dictionaries:
+_Using nested dictionaries_
 ```json
 {
     "initial_data": {